Grace Raleigh has several thriving and meaningful partnerships with ministries that work across the border, overseas and throughout the world.

 Addis Jemari

 Addis Jemari (AJ) empowers orphans, vulnerable children, and their families to end generational poverty.
-AJ is a nonprofit organization headquartered in Raleigh, NC and was co-founded by Grace Raleigh partner Suzanne Ward.
-Addis Jemari’s two programs, AJ Home for once orphaned and vulnerable teenage girls, and its Family Empowerment Program, where AJ strives to keep families together through education, discipleship, economic empowerment and social support, both take place in Addis Ababa, Ethiopia.
+AJ is a non-profit organization headquartered in Raleigh, NC and was co-founded by Grace Raleigh partner Suzanne Ward.
+Addis Jemari’s two programs, AJ Home (for once-orphaned and vulnerable teenage girls) and the Family Empowerment Program (where AJ strives to keep families together through education, discipleship, economic empowerment, and social support) both take place in Addis Ababa, Ethiopia.
 Currently, Addis Jemari is serving more than 200 children, mothers, and fathers through its holistic approach.

 Faith Ministry